nitram779/clcampaign-updated/README.md

 Requirements to run mods built with this SDK
 ======================

 Only the latest Steam version of Half-Life is supported.
-For the Opposing Force and Blue Shift repositories you will need to own the games and have them installed to use their assets.
+Only the latest testing builds of Xash3D FWGS New Engine is supported.
+(With some bugs like crowbar/katana/hammer swinging twice.)

 Building this SDK
 ======================